Keeper-Security/secrets-manager/integration/servicenow-external-credential-resolver/README.md

 * Clone this repository.
 * Import the project in IntelliJ IDEA or any IDE.
 * Update MID Server agent path in build.gradle to point to valid MID Server location.
-* Update the code in CredentialResolver.java to customize anything.
+* Update the code in `com/keepersecurity/secretsManager/CredentialResolver.java` to customize anything.
 * Use the following gradle command or IDE (IntelliJ or Eclipse) gradle build option to build the jar:
   > gradle jar
 * keeper-external-credentials-1.0.0.jar will be generated under the build/libs folder.
 (A local `gradle jar` includes both resolver class names; the published per-ServiceNow-release JARs are split into `fqcn`/`legacy` variants - see "Registering the resolver" below.
 Pass `-PresolverVariant=fqcn` or `-PresolverVariant=legacy` to reproduce a specific variant locally.)